Mauricio Dubon Player Props: Astros vs. Blue Jays

 Mauricio Dubon At The Plate

-- Dubon is hitting .290 with 10 doubles, a triple, a home run and eight walks.
+- Dubon has 10 doubles, a triple, two home runs and eight walks while hitting .294.

-- Among the qualifying hitters in MLB, he ranks 27th in batting average, 102nd in on-base percentage, and 132nd in slugging.
+- He ranks 20th in batting average, 98th in on base percentage, and 122nd in slugging among the qualifying batters in MLB.

+- Dubon is batting .286 with one homer during his last outings and is on a four-game hitting streak.

+- In 76.6% of his 47 games this season, Dubon has picked up at least one hit.
+He's also had 15 multi-hit games.

-- In nine games this year, Dubon has picked up an RBI, with more than one RBI once.
+- In 10 games this season, Dubon has picked up an RBI, with more than one RBI once.

-- He has scored in 25 of 46 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.